Convicted murderer might face another felony trial in Coryell County

-A Copperas Cove man convicted of murder last Thursday in Bell County’s 27th Judicial District Court might face another felony trial, a Coryell County official said Monday.
+Coryell County officials say a Copperas Cove man convicted of murder last week in Bell County’s 27th Judicial District Court might face another felony trial.

 Matthew Scott Stoddard, 23, is charged in Coryell County with sexual assault of a child, a second-degree felony, stemming from an alleged sexual relationship with a juvenile girl, according to the arrest affidavit.